 All submissions must include the following documents: the Div.
 19 CE Program Evaluation Form, the Div.
 19 CE Committee Application Form (PDF, 150KB), the Div.
 19 Documentation of Attendance Form (PDF, 122KB) and CVs for all speakers.
 Also, please see Standards and Criteria for Approval of Sponsors of Continuing Education for Psychologists (PDF, 148KB).

-Interested military psychologists may contact Jay Morrison or Yaron Rabinowitz with questions or to submit proposals.
+Interested military psychologists and other mental health professionals may contact Nathan D. Ainspan, Jay Morrison, Yaron Rabinowitz or CE Committee Chair Freddy A. Paniagua with questions or to submit proposals.

 Online CE Offerings

 Building Psychological Resilience in Military Personnel: Theory and Practice

 Explores the impact of resilience on the mental health of military personnel

 Deployment Psychology: Evidence-Based Strategies to Promote Mental Health in the Military

 Comprehensive review of mental health interventions across the military deployment cycle and guidance for developing support systems for service members